igordinuzzi/igordinuzzi/README.md

 - 🔭 I’m currently crafting [My Portfolio](https://igordinuzzi.github.io/portfolio-react/)

-- 🌱 I’m on a learning path with **React, TypeScript, JavaScript, Vue**
+- 🌱 I’m enriching my skills with **React, TypeScript, JavaScript, Vue**

-- 👯 **Transitioning to a UI development and front-end specialization, I’m expanding my design roots into full-fledged web development.
-Engaged in a Full-Stack diploma at the Code Institute, I'm acquiring skills in HTML, CSS, JavaScript, TypeScript, React, among others, while mastering Git & GitHub for efficient code collaboration and management.**
+- 👯 **As a Creative Designer & Developer, I'm dedicated to broadening my expertise by embracing new technologies and methodologies.
+I'm enhancing my toolset through a Full-Stack diploma at the Code Institute, where I'm delving into HTML, CSS, JavaScript, TypeScript, React, and more.
+This journey also includes refining my proficiency in Git & GitHub for superior code management and teamwork.**

 - 👨‍💻 Explore my projects on [https://github.com/igordinuzzi](https://github.com/igordinuzzi)